Safe Cat Food.

 The average North American cat or dog rarely reaches even half of its potential life span.
 The average life span of a cat in the USA is only 12 years (some studies say 14).
 How long do you want YOUR cat to live - twelve years or twenty-plus years?

 A lack of healthy nutrition is the primary cause of diseases and premature aging!
 A cat that is fed nutritious food does not have to be "old" at age 10 - it could still be healthy, pain-free, and active for many years beyond that age.

-But most of the dog and cat foods people are buying today because of slick marketing and deceitful television ads and deceptive labelling are so often lacking in the nutrition a cat or dog really needs - and this robs the pet of those extra active years of its life.
+But most of the dog and cat foods which pet people are buying today because of slick marketing and deceitful television ads and deceptive labelling are so often lacking in the nutrition a cat or dog really needs - and this robs the pet of those extra active years of its life.

 Wouldn't you wish your cat good health and a long life?
 And a peaceful, pain-free natural death?
 Just like you would wish for anyone you love?

 You know how sad it is to lose your beloved cat companion, and even more distressing when they are suffering from some painful, incurable disease and you have to make the agonizing choice to watch them live in pain, or have them killed to end their suffering.

 Can you see how buying the cheapest cat food could cost you and your beloved cat so much over time?

 Can you see how paying a little more for the healthiest cat foods can actually cost less per month than cheap cat food with unhealthy fillers because you can serve a smaller quantity and still provide better nutrition?
 Can you see that even if you had to pay a little more for a high-quality cat food, you will save money in the long run when it keeps your cat healthy and avoids all those veterinarian visits and expensive surgeries?